 There are four different Import Sources for you.
 The default import option here is selected as ‘File Upload’.
 Click on ‘Choose File’ from the Select File to upload a file.
 Besides, other options help your Data Table import process way easier.
 Lastly, click on Import.

 Now, you can see the imported Data Table on your Table List.

 To export a table, go to your WordPress Dashboard Admin Panel and click on ‘TablePress’.
 The screen will be like this.

 Next, Choose Tables to Export to export files.
-Besides, to export all the data tables of your site, click on Select All.
+Besides, to export all your site’s data tables, click Select All.
 Lastly, click on the Download Export File button to download the data table file you want to export.

-Step 4: Take a tour on ‘Plugin Options’
+Step 4: Take a tour of ‘Plugin Options’